BartMassey/parseargs/README.md

 Have fun with it, and let me know if there are problems.

-This code is released under a "3-clause BSD" license.
+This program is licensed under the "3-clause ('new') BSD License".
 Please see the file COPYING in this distribution for license terms.